 One of these methods is to spray all the vehicles that enter or exit Singapore with mosquito repellent.

 This measure aims to ensure that no more Zika-infected mosquitoes enter the country or leave it to infect others, furthering the Zika outbreak.
 They will spray everything from school buses to trucks, private cars, and even trains.

-One of these ways is to spray all the vehicles that are coming and going from Singapore with mosquito repellent.
-This measurement will be taken to ensure, that no more Zika infected mosquitoes enter the country (or leave it to go on to infecting others) and further the Zika outbreak.
-The vehicles that will be sprayed are everything from school buses, lorries and private cars to even trains.
-This way Singapore hopes to eliminate any chance that infected mosquitoes come into the country by car or other ways of transportation with tourists, commuters and such.
-And even though only time will tell how efficient this method of fighting mosquitoes will be, hopefully it can at least slightly slow down the mosquito-borne disease epidemic in Singapore.
+Singapore hopes that by doing this, they’ll eliminate any chance of infected mosquitoes coming into the country by car or another mode of transport with tourists, commuters, and such.
+And even though only time will tell how efficient this method of fighting mosquitoes will be, hopefully, it can at least slightly slow down the mosquito-borne disease problem in Singapore.

 The second thing that Singapore is doing to cut down on Zika infections is to use known mosquito repelling methods.
 These include mosquito traps, mosquito nets and screens, and mosquito repellent.
 They want to ensure that people are as safe from the Zika and dengue viruses as possible.

 For example, at the famous condo complex construction site, the Sims Urban Oasis, nearly 40 workers contracted the Zika virus recently.

 As a result, they have placed about 500 mosquito traps around the construction site and in the workers’ dorms.
 They have also put mosquito nets in front of the windows in the dorms.

 The workers now have to use obligatory three-layer mosquito protection during work hours.
 This includes wearing two types of mosquito patches and reapplying mosquito repellent every hour.